awsdocs/aws-cdk-guide/v2/bootstrapping.md

 cdk bootstrap 123456789012/us-east-1 123456789012/us-west-1
 ```

-If you do not specify at least one environment in the `cdk bootstrap` command, the AWS CDK Toolkit synthesizes the AWS CDK app in the current directory and bootstraps all the environments referenced in the app\.
+The AWS CDK Toolkit always synthesizes the AWS CDK app in the current directory, and if you do not specify at least one environment in the `cdk bootstrap` command it will bootstrap all the environments referenced in the app\.
 If a stack is environment\-agnostic \(that is, it does not have an `env` property\), the CDK's environment \(for example, the one specified using \-\-profile, or the default AWS environment otherwise\) is applied to make the stack environment\-specific, and that environment is then bootstrapped\.

 For example, the following command synthesizes the current AWS CDK app using the `prod` AWS profile, then bootstraps its environments\.